jg223fp/Thermal_sensor_drone/doc/setup.md

 ## Our goal
 Just a short and basic description of what we're aiming to do here.
 Our target is to upload values to TTN via LorA.
 On TTN we will decode the values.
 The values will be sent to Ubidots and to IFTTT.
-Ubidots will be used as a dashboard for showing the values and to send pushnotifications if the alarm is activated.
+Ubidots will be used as a dashboard for showing the values and to send push notifications if the alarm is activated.
 IFTTT will forward the data to log it in spreadsheets in Google Drive

 ## Setting up TTN